-17. Supplemental Guarantor Condensed Combining and Consolidating Financial Information
+16. Supplemental Guarantor Condensed Combining and Consolidating Financial Information

 Under an indenture dated June 6, 2002, TriMas Corporation, the parent company ("Parent"), issued 9 7/8% Senior Subordinated Notes due 2012 in a total principal amount of \$437.8 million (face value).
 These Notes are guaranteed by substantially all of the Company's domestic subsidiaries ("Guarantor Subsidiaries").
 All of the Guarantor Subsidiaries are 100% owned by the Parent and their guarantee is full, unconditional, joint and several.
-The Company's non-domestic subsidiaries have also guaranteed amounts outstanding under the Company's Credit Facility.
+The Company's non-domestic subsidiaries and TSPC, Inc. have not guaranteed the Notes ("Non-Guarantor Subsidiaries").
+The Guarantor Subsidiaries have also guaranteed amounts outstanding under the Company's Credit Facility.